adamslab-ub/CapAM-MRTA/README.md

     }

-If you have any questions or concerns, please raise an issue or email: stevepau@buffalo.
+If you have any questions or concerns, please raise an issue or email: stevepau@buffalo.edu